Frequently Asked Questions (FAQs)

 It is each student's responsibility to apply for graduation, and to do so by the deadlines listed in the Graduate Bulletin.
 You can also find complete instructions for applying to graduate on the Graduate School's Graduation Instructions webpage.

-Am I required to attend graduation?
+Am I required to attend the commencement ceremony?

-Graduation ceremonies for all students are held in May.
+Commencement ceremonies for all students are held in May.
 Students are encouraged, but not required, to attend the university commencement ceremony.
 Individual colleges and programs may also have program-specific events in May that are intended to recognize and honor each graduate individually.
 More information can be found on the Graduate School's Graduation Instructions web page.